LLNL/axom/src/docs/sphinx/dev_guide/dev_tools.rst

 constraints are recommended Git practices that help make it easier to use various tools with the Git version control system.

-**Step 3.** If you will be working on your branch for a while, it is a good idea to merge from the develop branch to your topic branch at reasonable intervals to avoid getting too far out of sync.
+**Step 3 Keep current with develop.** If you will be working on your branch for a while, it is a good idea to merge from the develop branch to your topic branch regularly to avoid getting too far out of sync.
 Otherwise, you may have many conflicts to resolve when you are ready to merge your topic branch into the develop branch and the merge could be difficult.